 “They … grafted the wings on?”
 Wallace cut in.

 Adam shook his head.
 “They grew them, by manipulating my DNA.
 I was merely the latest test subject they tried it on – but I was the first where it succeeded.”

 “My god,” Wilson muttered, his eyes raking the still-unfurled wings.
-“Why would that do something like that?”
+“Why would they do something like that?”

-“Because flying humans are quiet, intuitive, and can get into places that planes and helicopters never could,” Adam replied, regaining his composure for a moment.
+“Because flying humans are quiet, intuitive, and can get into places that planes and helicopters never could,” Adam replied, regaining his composure.
 “The Ministry of Defence wanted a whole battalion of winged fighters.”